bmuschko/capa-crash-course/exercises/argo-rollouts/02-blue-green-deployment/solution/solution.md

 Server: nginx/1.25.4
 ```

-Promoting the rollout will shut down revision 1 and make revision 2 active.
+Promoting the rollout will make revision 2 active, and shut down revision 1 over time.

 ```
 $ kubectl argo rollouts promote nginx-rollout rollout 'nginx-rollout' promoted
 ```

-You will will see that the initial revision will be scaled down while the second revision becomes active.
+You will see that the initial revision will be scaled down while the second revision becomes active.
+This process may take a little while.
+Executing the following command with the `--watch` will show those changes as they occur.

 ```
 $ kubectl argo rollouts get rollout nginx-rollout